hkustDB/CROWN/experiments/README.md

     curl -O https://archive.apache.org/dist/spark/spark-3.2.2/spark-3.2.2-bin-hadoop3.2.tgz
     # 3. extract the package
     tar -zxvf spark-3.2.2-bin-hadoop3.2.tgz
     # 4. set environment variables, you should modify it to your own path.
+You better add it to your ~/.bash_profile.
     export SPARK_HOME="/path/to/spark-3.2.2-bin-hadoop3.2"
     export PATH="${SPARK_HOME}/bin":"${PATH}"
 ```